 Over the last decade IMAR has acquired an unrivalled array of high-tech equipment which is used for biomechanical research, clinical work and sports performance.
 Over this time IMAR has also recruited a highly skilful and dedicated team of experts which has allowed it to develop into one of the world leaders in motion analysis, research and clinical consultancy services.

-One of the most recent developments was the addition of a 32 metre long sports biomechanics laboratory in January 2007.
-This superb new lab was added to compliment the other four laboratories and facilities and to focus specifically on sports-related biomechanics research and assessment.
+A 32 metre long sports biomechanics laboratory was added in January 2007.
+This superb lab was added to compliment the other four laboratories and facilities and to focus specifically on sports-related biomechanics research and assessment.

 It’s never a positive pastime dwelling on past achievements, no matter how ground-breaking and life changing they are.
 It is more important to use these experiences and improve upon them, to look ahead and strive to continue contributing to a highly respected centre of excellence.
 We are making history and not living on past history, why don’t you join our institute, learning from our team and be part of our history.